La Poste (France): French PTT

 Post and telegraphs were united in one administration by the French government in 1879, giving birth to the P&T ("Postes et télégraphes") which later became the PTT ("Postes, télégraphes et téléphones").
-A French ministry of post and telegraphs was created the same year.
-A national savings bank opened in 1881 and was added to the services provided by the P&T. The government took a monopoly over telephone services in 1889 and placed this responsibility under the P&T. The administration then became PTT and kept this name until 1959 when it became "Postes et Télécommunications", although the acronym PTT was kept.
+A French Ministry of Post and Telegraphs was created the same year.
+A national savings bank was opened in 1881 and added to the services provided by the P&T. The government took a monopoly over telephone services in 1889 and placed this responsibility under the P&T. The administration then became PTT and kept this name until 1959 when it became "Postes et Télécommunications", although the acronym PTT was kept.

 Postal cheques were created in 1918.
 The first airmail flight operated in 1912 between Nancy and Lunéville and a regular airmail network was put in place in 1935 through the "Air Bleu" company.
 Night airmail services started in 1939 on two lines: Paris-Bordeaux-Pau and Paris-Lyon-Marseille.
 Postcodes were introduced in France in 1964.

 La Poste

 Before 2005

 In the 1980s, it became clear that the French PTT could not compete anymore in a country where communication was greatly increasing.
 The administration suffered from a constant lack of innovation and was dependent on political will and decisions.
 A division between postal and telecommunication services was suggested as early as 1974 in a report from the French parliament.
-However, changes in the structure of the PTT were opposed by trade unions who feared that employees could lose their status of civil servants.
+However, changes in the structure of the PTT were opposed by trade unions who feared that employees could lose their status as civil servants.